 But Bertie assured him that he wasn’t at all stupid.
 He was just original.

-“Oh dear.
+She whispered to Bertie, “Oh dear.
 I know he’s never going to be the brightest tadpole in the pond, but I just want him to be happy.”

 “Well I don’t accept that Tim’s stupid,” said Bertie.
 “He’s just silly, which is another way of saying he gets overexcited sometimes.
 Don’t worry.
 We’ll teach him to pass his exams.
 There’s just a knack to them, that’s all.
 If you have the knack, and you work hard, you can’t fail.
 But if you start to think that you can’t do them, then you’ll get into a state and do worse and worse.
 We’ll work up a plan for him.
-A plan for success !”
+A plan for success!”

 The next day Bertie took Tim for a swim around the pond, and while they swam he asked him all about his exams.
 First, he asked him how the geography exam was.
 And Tim said he didn’t know, because he got the time wrong, and he turned up just as it was finishing.